A strictly decreasing invariant for resolution of singularities in dimension two: Control on the old Hilbert-Samuel locus

 Then the invariant $ (\ioo,\ioc) $ does not increase,

 and the inequality is strict if $ x $ is in Case (I), (II), or (III). \end{Prop}

 Note: If $ x \notin D $ then the situation does not change and $ (\ioo,\ioc) $ stays the same.

-Since $ \ioc $ can not decrease infinitely many times, we get that after finitely many blowing ups the strict transform $ C' $ of $ C $ is $ \cB $-permissible.
+Since $ \ioc $ cannot decrease infinitely many times, we get that after finitely many blowing ups the strict transform $ C' $ of $ C $ is $ \cB $-permissible.
 In the next step \cite{CJS} will blow up with center $ C'$.
 Hence the strict transform of $ C $ is then empty and $ \ioc (x'' ) = (0, 0, \ldots, 0) $, for every point $ x''$ on the strict transform $ X'' $ of the given surface $ X$.

-\begin{proof} Recall that by Remark \ref{Rk:(3)(V)done}(3), the resolution process ends if $ x $ is in Case (V).
-In particular, the \cite{CJS}-algorithm does no further blowing ups.
+\begin{proof} {Recall that by Remark \ref{Rk:(3)(V)done}(3), the resolution process ends if $ x $ is in Case (V).
+In particular, the \cite{CJS}-algorithm does no further blowing ups.}

 By Proposition \ref{Prop:ioo_non_increase}, we have $ \ioo ( X', \cB', x' ) \leq \ioo ( X, \cB, x ) $.
 If $ x $ is in Case (IV) then so is $ x' $ and $ \ioc(x) = \ioc(x') = (0, \ldots , 0 , 0 ,0 ,0 , 0) $, by definition.